 With Singapore’s position as the global business capital, it’s understandable why many entrepreneurs across different countries wonder if foreigners are allowed to start a company in Singapore.

-Now, the good news is, foreigners can indeed register a company in Singapore.
-As a matter of fact, thousands of foreigners from various countries have already set up different types of companies, which continue to enjoy all the business benefits the city-state offers.
+Now, the good news is, foreign individuals can indeed register a company in Singapore.
+As a matter of fact, thousands from various countries have already set up different types of companies, which continue to enjoy all the business benefits the city-state offers.

-On a sad note, though, the whole process of starting a business in Singapore may not be that simple for foreigners.
+On a sad note, though, the whole process of starting a business in Singapore may not be that simple for foreign individuals.
 Turns out the Accounting and Corporate Regulatory Authority (ACRA), along with other government bodies, have enacted stricter conditions for foreign applicants.

-So, read along as we reveal not only the types of businesses available to foreigners in Singapore, but also the accompanying registration requirements and costs.
+So, as a guide when starting a business in Singapore for foreigners as well as setting up company registration and company incorporation, read along as we reveal not only the types of businesses available, but also the accompanying registration requirements and costs.

-At least Singapore is generous enough to offer foreigners multiple corporate structures.
-It’s worth noting, however, that your specific range of options depends on how you choose to register the business.
+At least Singapore is generous enough to offer foreign individuals multiple corporate structures.
+It’s worth noting, however, that your specific range of options depends on how you choose to register the Singapore business.

-If you intend to start the business from scratch, Singapore’s Companies Act allows you to choose between the following core categories:
+If you intend to start the business or Singapore company from scratch, Singapore’s Companies Act allows you to choose between the following core categories:

 Private Limited Company.